isomerpages/moe-westwoodsec/_learn/Full Subject Based Banding.md

 **PURPOSE OF FULL SBB**

 Full SBB is part of MOE’s ongoing efforts to nurture the joy of learning and develop multiple pathways to cater to the different strengths and interests of our students.

-By 2024, secondary schools will have implemented the following aspects of Full SBB:

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Offering of Humanities subjects at a more demanding level from Secondary 2; and

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Mixed form classes with the provision of a common curriculum.

-**FULL SBB IN WESTWOOD SECONDARY SCHOOL IN 2023**

-Westwood Secondary School is one of 30+ secondary schools which will implement Full Subject-Based Banding (Full SBB) from 2023.

-**PURPOSE OF FULL SBB**

-Full SBB is part of MOE’s ongoing efforts to nurture the joy of learning and develop multiple pathways to cater to the different strengths and interests of our students.

-By 2024, secondary schools will have implemented the following aspects of Full SBB:
+ <br><br>By 2024, secondary schools will have implemented the following aspects of Full SBB:<br>

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Offering of Humanities subjects at a more demanding level from Secondary 2; and
+* Offering of Humanities subjects at a more demanding level from Secondary 2; and<br>

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Mixed form classes with the provision of a common curriculum.
+* Mixed form classes with the provision of a common curriculum.

 **FULL SBB IN WESTWOOD SECONDARY SCHOOL IN 2023**